ahmadfajar/vue3-mdb-docs/docs/reference/classes/helper.md

 }
 ```

 Round floating point value to the nearest decimal.
 Returns the rounded value.

+**Details**:
 * `value`: The floating point value to be rounded
 * `fractionDigit`: Maximum fraction/decimal digit